-Feature trees are located near the entry to Trephina Gorge in the East Macdonnell Ranges, on the Rim Walk of Kings Canyon and hanging precariously off the cliff face of gorges or the red sand plains through the Channel Country.
+Feature trees are located near the entry to Trephina Gorge in the East MacDonnell Ranges and hanging precariously off the cliff face of gorges in the West MacDonnell Ranges and Ormiston Gorge.

 We are reminded of the connection that has existed between mankind and nature at the deepest spiritual and practical level over thousands of years while opening our minds to dreamtime wisdom, educational story telling and even Aboriginal Astronomy.